 Innovation in Action

 At NRS Relief, we never stop innovating.
-We strive to pioneer products that meet the needs of the end-user and the entire humanitarian community.
+We strive to pioneer products that meet all present and future needs of the end user and the entire humanitarian community.
 We call this ‘Innovation in Action’.

-Our product development is beneficiary-driven, sustainable and evidence-based.
+In this relatively new approach, suppliers like us receive a design brief specifying requirements and usages of a desired product.
 The solutions are the outcome of a cross-cutting process in which each individual and/or institution contributes.
 We follow a cycle of innovation that invites all those concerned to contribute to the optimal product.
-This collaboration model is applied to every single relief item that we manufacture, from buckets to blankets, from tents to tarpaulins.
+This collaboration model is applied to every single relief item that we design and develop, from buckets to blankets, from tents to tarpaulins.

-In 2014, we proudly introduced the first-ever fully fire retardant (FR) tents and tarpaulins to the humanitarian community .
+A pivotal moment of our innovation journey was the introduction of fire-retardant products.
+In 2014, we proudly introduced the first-ever fully fire retardant (FR) tents and tarpaulins to the humanitarian community.
 The essence of FR innovation is to improve safety in refugee camps and prevent loss of properties, injuries and deaths.
 The introduction of the FR products is considered a significant milestone in the history of the humanitarian sector.
-The FR benchmark, which took years of extensive research and development, meets the following international standards: